European DataWarehouse: Data warehouse created

-The result of this development work is the European Data Warehouse GmbH.
-The European Data Warehouse was founded in January 2012 for the purpose of facilitating risk assessment and improving transparency in European asset-backed security (ABS) deals.
+The result of this development work is European Data Warehouse GmbH.
+European DataWarehouse was founded in January 2012 for the purpose of facilitating risk assessment and improving transparency in European asset-backed security (ABS) deals.

+Evolution

+European DataWarehouse Ltd. was designated as a Securitisation regulation under the FCA in December 2020, which followed the establishment of a UK subsidiary, European DataWarehouse Ltd, as well as a UK office.

+European DataWarehouse GmbH was designated as a Securitisation Repository under ESMA in June 2021, more than three years after the Securitisation Regulation (EU)2017/2402 came into force.

 Responsibilities

 European DataWarehouse's responsibilities include ensuring that ABS market data is openly accessible and that all transactions are recorded.
-A key aim of European DataWarehouse is to instil trust back into the ABS market, which has been a problem in recent times.
+A key aim of European DataWarehouse is to instil trust back into the ABS market.
 The European Central Bank is set to make compliance with loan-level data disclosure compulsory before it will accept asset-backed securities as collateral for financing.

 Boards

-EDW has three decision-making bodies and 17 shareholders.
+EDW has three decision-making bodies and 16 shareholders.